Cusirramos-Diego/Optimization-of-marketing-strategies-through-user-behavior-analysis/README.md

 # Optimization of marketing strategies through user behavior analysis

 📌 Project Description:
 The behavior of users on a digital platform was analyzed to evaluate the effectiveness of acquisition channels and optimize marketing investment.

+❓ Business Challenge:
+Marketing investment was distributed across multiple acquisition channels without a clear understanding of which sources generated the highest long-term business value.
+The objective of this project was to identify the most profitable acquisition strategies by combining user behavior analysis with financial performance metrics.

 🔍 Methodology:
 •	Analyzed the complete user journey using cohorts, conversion funnels, and acquisition metrics.
 •	Calculated business indicators such as CAC, LTV, ROI, and retention to compare the performance of different marketing channels.
 •	Developed dashboards and visualizations to facilitate the interpretation of results by the business.

+🧠 Why this analytical approach?:
+Acquisition volume alone is not sufficient to evaluate marketing effectiveness.
+I therefore combined behavioral metrics with business indicators such as Customer Acquisition Cost (CAC), Customer Lifetime Value (LTV), Return on Investment (ROI), retention, and conversion.
+This approach allowed recommendations to be based on sustainable customer value rather than short-term traffic generation.

+⚙️ Main analytical decisions:
+•	Applied cohort analysis to compare customer behavior over time instead of relying only on aggregated monthly metrics.
+•	Evaluated acquisition channels using both profitability and customer retention indicators.
+•	Integrated financial and behavioral metrics into the same analytical framework to support investment decisions.
+•	Focused recommendations on long-term business performance rather than isolated marketing outcomes.
+•	Prioritized actionable insights that could directly support budget allocation decisions.

 🛠️ Technical Tools:
 Python | SQL | Pandas | NumPy | Matplotlib | Seaborn